poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     ```{.xml .numberLines include=code/xml/customers.xml}
     ```

-    Try to draw the E.R. model that would correspond to the relational implementation of this database.
+    Try to draw the ER model that would correspond to the relational implementation of this database.
     Justify your choices.

 ---

-Problem (E.R.
-Diagram from XML File -- Award) +.#xmltoeraward ~
+Problem (ER Diagram from XML File -- Award) +.#xmltoeraward ~

     Find below a (mashup) of actual data from the National Science Foundation (courtesy of <https://www.nsf.gov/awardsearch/download.jsp>):